 Naomi Foyle was born in London, England, and grew up in Hong Kong, Liverpool and Saskatchewan.
-After spending the late nineties working in South Korea and travelling in Central America, Asia and Australia, she now lives in Brighton a pebble’s throw from the sea.
+She spent the late nineties working in South Korea and travelling in Central America, Asia and Australia, and now lives in Brighton UK, a pebble’s throw from the sea.

-Naomi’s first novel, Seoul Survivors, a cyber-thriller set in South Korea, was published by Jo Fletcher Books in February 2013.
-Her second novel, Astra, the first book in The Gaia Chronicles, an eco-SF quartet set in a post-fossil fuel Mesopotamia, appeared from JFB in 2014, followed by Rook Song (2015) and The Blood of the Hoopoe (2016) and Stained Light (2018).
+Naomi’s debut novel, Seoul Survivors, a cyberchiller set in South Korea, was published by Jo Fletcher Books in February 2013.
+Her second novel, Astra, the first book in the Gaia Chronicles, an eco-SF quartet set in a post-fossil fuel Mesopotamia, appeared from JFB in 2014, followed by Rook Song (2015), The Blood of the Hoopoe (2016) and Stained Light (2018).
 The series has earned comparisons to the work of Ursula K. Le Guin and is currently being adapted for a puppet theatre production with Puppet(R)Evolution.

-Naomi is also the author of several poetry pamphlets and two full collections, The Night Pavilion, a 2008 Poetry Society Recommendation and The World Cup (2010) both from Waterloo Press; and the transatlantic publication Adamantine (Red Hen/Pighog Press, 2019).
-Her poetry readings include appearances at The Cuisle Festival in Limerick, and Tacheles Art House in Berlin and the Babylon Festival for International Cultures and Arts in Babil, Iraq.
+Naomi is also the author of several poetry pamphlets and three full collections: The Night Pavilion, a 2008 Poetry Society Recommendation and The World Cup (2010) both from Waterloo Press; and the transatlantic publication Adamantine (Red Hen/Pighog Press, 2019).
+Her poetry readings include appearances at The Cuisle Festival in Limerick, Tacheles Art House in Berlin and the Babylon Festival for International Cultures and Arts in Babil, Iraq.
 Originally trained in theatre, she has collaborated with artists, musicians and filmmakers on projects including the prize-winning videopoem Good Definition (2004) and several spoken word CDs.
 Librettist of the award-winning bouffon opera Hush (Theatre Passe Muraille, Toronto 1990), she has also written a short verse drama, ‘The Strange Wife’, produced by the Bush Theatre in 2011 as part of 66 Books: 21st C Writers Speak to the King James Bible.

 Naomi holds a PhD in Creative Writing from Bangor University.
-Her topic, Venus Victrix: The Warrior Woman in Narrative Verse, propelled her into activismand she now campaigns for a just peace in the Middle East.
+Her topic, Venus Victrix: The Warrior Woman in Narrative Verse, propelled her into activism and she now campaigns for a just peace in the Middle East.
 As the co-ordinator of British Writers In Support of Palestine (BWISP), she is a vocal advocate of BDS – the Boycott Divestment and Sanctions campaign against Israel.
 Her essays have appeared in international journals including Critical Muslim and Pulse Media, and for her blog posts about Ukraine she won the 2014 Hryhorii Skovoroda Prize.

-Naomi also works as a CW lecturer at Chichester University and a professional Tarot card reader.
-As an editor for Waterloo Press, Survivors Poetry (London) and Lagan Press (Belfast), she has edited ten full-length poetry collections, including The Privilege of Rain by David Swann (Waterloo Press 2010), short-listed for the 2011 Ted Hughes Award, and Black Cotton (2019) by Sea Sharp, part of LIT UP, Waterloo Press’s new mentoring and publishing scheme for emerging poets of colour.
+Naomi also works as a Senior Lecturer in Creative Writing at Chichester University and a professional Tarot card reader.
+As an editor for Waterloo Press (Hove), Survivors Poetry (London) and Lagan Press (Belfast), she has edited sixteen full-length poetry collections, including The Privilege of Rain by David Swann (Waterloo Press 2010), short-listed for the 2011 Ted Hughes Award, and Black Cotton (2019) by Sea Sharp, part of LIT UP, Waterloo Press’s new mentoring and publishing scheme for emerging poets of colour.

 For fiction rights inquiries please contact John Berlyne: email@example.com